gboeing/asa/syllabus/readme.md

   - 40%: final project
   - 10%: attendance and active participation in the classroom

 Assignments are due by 23:59 eastern time on their due date, to be submitted on blackboard.
 Late assignment submissions will be deducted 20% per day.
-Late final project submissions will not be graded.
+Late final project submissions will not be accepted or graded.

 Assignments will be graded on the following critera: does your code fully run?
 Does it do what it's supposed to do the way it's supposed to do it?
 Is it well-commented and documented?
 Is your code clear, straightforward, and reasonably efficient?